Preemptible instances are a type of on-demand instances.

 Preemptible instances are not suitable for stateful applications, such as databases, because it is difficult to store application states if the instance is released because of a failed bid or other reasons.

-You can bid for a preemptible instance only one time in either of the following bidding modes:
+You can bid for a preemptible instance only once.
+Moreover, you can bid in either of the following bidding modes:

 Currently, the maximum bid of a preemptible instance is the price of a Pay-As-You-Go instance of the same configuration.
-When creating a preemptible instance, you can set a price according to the market price history, business features, and the estimated future price fluctuation.
-When the market price is lower than or equal to your bid, and the resource stock is sufficient, the instance continues to run.
-If your estimated quote is accurate, you can hold the instance after the one hour guaranteed duration.
-Otherwise, your instance can get automatically released at any time.
+When creating a preemptible instance, you can set a price according to the displayed price range, business features, and the estimated future price fluctuation.
+When the market price is lower than or equal to your bid, and the resource stock is sufficient, the instance can be created.
+If your bid takes into account the estimated future price fluctuation, you can hold the instance even after the one-hour guaranteed duration.
+Otherwise, your instance may be automatically released at any time after that duration.

-When a preemptible instance is created, it has a guaranteed duration of one hour, namely, the first hour after it is run.
-During this period, the instance is not released because of stock shortage, and you can run services on the instance as usual.
+When a preemptible instance is created, it has a guaranteed duration of one hour, namely, the first hour after it is created.
+During this period, the instance will not be released because of stock shortage, and you can run services on the instance as normal.
 Beyond the guaranteed duration, the market price and stock is checked every five minutes.
-If the market price at any given point in time is higher than your bid or the instance type stock is insufficient, your preemptible instance will be automatically released.
+If the market price at any given point of time is higher than your bid or the instance type stock is insufficient, your preemptible instance will be automatically released.